 Carers SA Carer Achievement Award

-David Militz, Chief Executive Officer, Carers SA presented Richard Flynn, representing Christine Flynn with the Carer Achievement Award
+David Militz, Chief Executive Officer of Carers SA presented Katherine Height as winner of the Carers SA Carer Achievement Award

 Flinders Foundation Leadership and Innovation in Health Award

 The Coorong Healthy Highways Program was established by Coorong District Council, the only one of its kind in Australia.
 Together with their Obesity Prevention and Lifestyle team they created CHH to provide better food choices for travelers along the Coorong.
 Each CHH outlet serves nourishing meals, offers healthy drink options and where possible, cooks with local fresh produce.
 Existing business can request to become a CHH outlet, by providing a selection of healthy food choices.

 Members of the Coorong Healthy Highways team were presented with the Flinders Foundation Leadership and Innovation in Health Award by Ross Verschoor, Executive Director, Flinders Foundation

 Flinders University Rural Health SA Regional Achievement Award